 I need some ideas for fun things to do with my grandchild.

 Your local Family Information Service (FIS) can tell you about local activities and services for children.
-Use this Find your FIS function to find contact details for your local FIS.
+Find contact details for your local FIS here.

 My daughter is a single mother and relies exclusively on me for childcare.
 Can we get help?

-It is a common situation for grandparents to step in when their daughter is a single mum.
+It is common for grandparents to step in to help when their daughter is a single mum.
 It can be difficult for you to say no to her, especially if she is on a low income and relies on you so she can work and make ends meet.
 However, there are some ways for her to get some help.

-If your daughter’s child is 3 or 4 years old, he/she can get 15 hours free nursery education a week.
-Some 2 year olds in all English local authorities may also be entitled to free early education.
+If your daughter’s child is 3 or 4 years old, they can get 15 hours free nursery education a week.
+Some 2 year olds are also entitled to free early education.
 To find out if your grandchild is eligible contact your local Family Information Service.

 If your daughter is working, she may be eligible for help with childcare costs through tax credits or childcare vouchers.
 For more information visit our page on finding childcare.